WeblateOrg/weblate/docs/devel/translations.rst

 .. image:: /images/variants-settings.png

-The expression is matched against :guilabel:`Key` to generate root key of the variant.
-All matching strings are then part of single variants group, including the translation exactly matching the root key, even if that is not matched by the regular expression.
+In case the :guilabel:`Key` matches the expression, the matching part is removed to generate root key of the variant.
+All strings with same root key are then part of single variants group, including the translation exactly matching the root key and not matching the expression.

 The following table lists some usage examples: